jennifernjeri/MICROSOFT-STUDIO-PROJECT/README.md

 * On the other hand, genres like "Comedy, Documentary, Fantasy" and "Biography, History, Music" have lower average numbers of votes, suggesting they might be less popular among viewers.

 It's important to note that the number of votes is an indication of a movie's popularity and audience engagement.
 However, the sample size for each genre combination may vary, which can affect the average number of votes.

+RELATIONSHIP BETWEEN MOVIE RATINGS, RUNTIME AND NUMBER OF VOTES

 ![HEAT MAP](https://github.com/jennifernjeri/MICROSOFT-STUDIO-PROJECT/assets/25104993/f94f1232-01cb-429c-85fe-c843a9784e2a)